Assistance programs Jackson County Michigan.

 Love in the Name of Christ Jackson County - This is partnership of local churches and faith based organizations.
 You may be able to receive assistance with everything from heating and utility bills, up through rent and free food and groceries.
 Jackson Michigan.
 Dial (517) 782-9766

 Salvation Army of Jackson County, which is located in the town of Jackson (phone (517) 782-7185) offers some or all of the following.
 Rent and housing payment assistance, baby food, diapers, and personal hygiene items can be disbursed from the agency.
-They also may have cash grants for paying rent or security deposits as part of homeless prevention, food and groceries, and other aid.
-Click here for other free diaper programs.
+They also may have cash grants for paying rent or security deposits as part of homeless prevention, food or groceries, and other aid.
+Click here for other free diaper programs for low income parents.

 Additional Salvation Army services will help the working poor gain stability.
 The center may offer information on employment and clothing for work or school.
+A major focus of the Salvation Army is also on spreading holiday joy, so there may be free Christmas toys or food (from Adopt a Family) as well as back to school supplies for students during the summer and fal season.
 So many resources are offered, and read more Salvation Army Jackson County.

 American Red Cross South Central Michigan Chapter runs program for military members and their families.
 Much of the assistance provided is referrals and information.
 For example, learn about health care, financial aid and government benefit programs to apply to, and even services such as emergency communication.
 425 Francis Street, Jackson, Michigan 49203, (517) 782-9486.

 Disability Connections, Inc. administers programs for residents with disabilities.
 They can offer respite care, a scholarship program known as Jeannie D. Inman, and more.
 Also get information on local clinics and medical bill assistance programs in the Jackson Michigan area.
 Call (517) 782-6054.